leonhard-s/auraxium/docs/usage/basic/logging.rst

    logging.basicConfnig(level=logging.INFO)

-Theis is an example of a more comprehensive logging setup, moving any warnings and errors into the console while still logging to disk at full resolution, useful for troubleshooting:
+Alternatively, the following snippet is an example of a more comprehensive logging setup, only keeping warnings and errors in the console while still logging to disk at full resolution.
+This option is recommended for troubleshooting:

 .. code-block:: python3